 IRM Definitions

 IR/JobInformation request (AKA Job) is a request for information coming in by various allowed media including email and letter.
+Often a single IR will have many sub-requests and these may be sent off to experts in different departments.

 Activity/ (sub)Task Part of the work of responding to an IR that is allocated to a person to do.
 Not a department, a person.
 A dept must allocate responsibility to a “dept Rep”.